cxesmc/climber-docs/docs/getting-started.md

         Configuration files for compilation on different systems. input/
-        Location of any input data needed by the model. libs/
+        Location of any input data needed by the model. output/
-        Auxiliary libraries nesecessary for running the model. libyelmo/
-        Folder containing all compiled files in a standard way with lib/, include/ and bin/ folders.
-    output/
         Default location for model output.
-    par/
+    maps/
+        Location of the maps that will be generated to map/interpolate between different grids. nml/
-        Default parameter files that manage the model configuration. src/
+        Default parameter namelists that manage the model configuration. restart/
-        Source code for Yelmo.
-    tests/
+        Location of the restart files needed to continue previous model simulations. src/
-        Source code and analysis scripts for specific model benchmarks and tests.
+        Source code for CLIMBER-X.
 ```

 ## Usage